POM Wonderful Presents: The Greatest Movie Ever Sold: Music

 Spurlock used Brooklyn dance-punk duo Matt and Kim's music as the movie soundtrack and their song "Cameras" from the album Sidewalks for the opening credits.
 Band members Matt Johnson and Kim Schifino are also interviewed in the film.

 The film's theme song is called "The Greatest Song I Ever Heard" by the rock band OK Go.
 The song was made available for download on 1 April 2011.
 OK Go performed the song at the film's premiere and at promotions for the film.
 They also appeared live on The Late Late Show with Craig Ferguson performing the song.

 A soundtrack album was released to digital music stores on April 26, 2011, and on CD August 23, 2011.

 Reception

-The film received 73% positive reviews from film critics on the review aggregate website Rotten Tomatoes, with an average rating of 6.3 out of 10.
+The film received 72% positive reviews from film critics on the review aggregate website Rotten Tomatoes, with an average rating of 6.20 out of 10.
+The website's critics consensus reads, "The Greatest Movie Ever Sold plays smartly to Spurlock's strengths, and the result is a breezy, albeit not particularly enlightening documentary."
 On Metacritic, the film received a score of 66 out of 100.

 Stephen Holden called the film "even more amusing than Super Size Me", pointing out that "more than once the movie shows Mr. Spurlock, armed with clever storyboards, selling his ideas with an enthusiasm and skill that would put Don Draper of Mad Men to shame."